donovanr/wemcell_example_cube_frank/README.md

    - `cd wemcell_example_cube`
 - set the environment
    - `./env.sh`
+      - if you installed WESTPA do somewhere other than `~/westpa`, change the relevant line in `env.sh`
 - intialize the WE simulation
    - `./init.sh`
 - run the WE simulation